Sima Yi: Family background

 Sima Yi's ancestral home was in Xiaojing (孝敬里), Wen County, Henei Commandery.
 His ancestor was Sima Ang the King of Yin (殷王), who briefly ruled one of the Eighteen Kingdoms during the transition period from the Qin dynasty to the Western Han dynasty before Liu Bang's general Han Xin conquered his territory, capturing Sima Ang and his capital city Zhaoge.
 In the early Han dynasty, Sima Ang's former kingdom, which was largely situated in Henei, became a commandery of the Han Empire and his descendants had lived there since.

 Sima Jūn (司馬鈞), an eighth-generation descendant of Sima Ang and the great-great-grandfather of Sima Yi, served as a general of the Han Empire, holding the position General Who Conquers the West (征西將軍).
 Sima Jūn's son Sima Liang (司馬量) held the position Grand Administrator of Yuzhang, and Sima Liang's son Sima Jùn (司馬儁) served as Grand Administrator of Yingchuan.
 Sima Jùn's son Sima Fang served as the Prefect of Luoyang (洛陽令), Intendant of Jingzhao, and later as Cavalry Commandant (騎都尉) towards the end of the Eastern Han dynasty.
-Sima Yi (Zhongda) was Sima Fang's second son.
+Sima Yi was Sima Fang's second son.

 Sima Yi had one elder brother Sima Lang (Boda) and six younger brothers.
 The eight Sima brothers were collectively known as the "Eight Das" because their courtesy names all ended with da (達).